 Rwanda, Ethiopia, and Kenya are resource-limited African countries that experience unacceptably high rates of malnutrition among children and other health-related issues.
 The importance of training health workers to reduce these health problems is paramount.
 Many of these health workers can be trained online and this approach has twofold benefits where the training can be provided at much lower costs compared to face-to-face approaches.

-We will create an online training program comprising three modules targeting government officials in Rwanda, Ethiopia, and Kenya working with education, agriculture, health and social welfare.
-The first module will demonstrate the pros and cons of online learning in general and Question-Based Learning (QBL) methodology in particular.
+We have created an online training program comprising three modules targeting government officials in Rwanda, Ethiopia, and Kenya working with education, agriculture, health and social welfare.
+The first module demonstrates the pros and cons of online learning in general and the Question-Based Learning (QBL) methodology in particular.
 The second module introduces concepts of digital health literacy and how to increase digital health literacy among both public health professionals and the general public.
-The third module will cover the global sustainability goals with a focus on nutrition and public health.
+The third module covers the global sustainability goals with a focus on nutrition and public health.

 Video with voices from former participants:

 The recruitment letter is here: pdf (pdf 162 kB)

 One answer from the very positive course evaluation: